aniekannn/clothingvision/README.md

 # Fashion Recognition System

-A comprehensive real-time fashion recognition system that can identify clothing items and their brands using computer vision and deep learning.
-Built with PyTorch and OpenCV, this system provides high-accuracy detection and classification of fashion items from camera input.
+A clothing recognition system that can identify clothing items and their brands using computer vision and deep learning.
+Built with PyTorch and OpenCV, system is able to classify fashion items from camera input.

 *CHECK USAGE_GUIDE FOR INFO ON HOW TO USE*